Journal Club Article: Belshaw, D. (2016). The essential elements of digital literacies.

 - Constructing and remixing culturally-significant artefacts can help scaffold and develop digital literacies,

-The cultural aspect of digital literacy is very interesting from a global perspective as the access to technology through mobile devices and the reduced cost of computers and tablets provide more accessibility.
+The cultural aspect of digital literacy is very interesting from a global perspective.
+Access to technology through mobile devices and the reduced cost of computers and tablets more enable accessibility.
 The internet as a source of knowledge and information challenges the traditional education knowledge sources of school, college and university.

 TedX Talk by Dr Belshaw on The Essential Elements of Digital Literacies